Annapurna Base Camp Trek Distance

 Winter (December to February): Winter trekking in the Annapurna region is quiet and serene because fewer trekkers venture to the base camp during these months.
 The temperatures can drastically drop, especially in the higher altitudes.

-Temperatures can change drastically drop, especially in the higher altitudes.
+Temperatures can change drastically, especially in the higher altitudes.
 The temperature can fall to around -10°C to -15°C or even lower at night at Annapurna Base Camp.

 Hiking might be quite tricky on snow-covered paths, and the days get shorter-meaning trekking distance has to be adjusted day by day so that one does not trek in the darkness.